Iceland

 Placement Information

-- Partner Organization: Fulbright Commission Iceland
+- Partner Organization: Fulbright Iceland

-- Eligible Program Dates: 3-5 months from January – May 2025 or September – December 2025
+- Eligible Program Dates: 3-6 months from January – mid-June 2026 or mid-August – December 2026

 - Host Institution Expectations: The University of Iceland School of Education will serve as a host for the selected candidate.
 More information can be found on the School of Education‘s page.
 The candidate may have additional hosts.